Gnome-Archiviste/lvl0-medfan-foundry/README.md

 ## Development

-To build styles you need to run `npm run scss` or `npm run scss:dev` for the version that recompile scss on change.
+To build the package you need to run `npm run build` or `npm run dev` for the version that recompile on change.